riegllms/ros-riegl-vz/riegl_vz/README.md

 string message # informational, e.g. for error messages
 ```
 See PoseWithCovarianceStamped definition: [geometry_msgs/PoseWithCovarianceStamped](https://github.com/ros2/common_interfaces/blob/master/geometry_msgs/msg/PoseWithCovarianceStamped.msg)
 The 'frame_id' in the header is either
-... a coordinate system with an available tf2 transformation to 'riegl_vz_prcs'.
+... the name of a coordinate system with an available tf2 transformation from this frame to 'riegl_vz_prcs'.
-... 'riegl_vz_prcs' the scanner project coordinate system.
+... or 'riegl_vz_prcs', the scanner project coordinate system.
 If string is empty 'riegl_vz_prcs' is assumed.

 ## 3. Nodes